carbon-language/carbon-lang/clang/docs/CommandGuide/clang.rst

   When building for iPhone OS, specify the minimum version supported by your application.

+.. option:: --print-supported-cpus

+  Print out a list of supported processors for the given target (specified through --target=<architecture> or -arch <architecture>).
+If no target is specified, the system default target will be used.

 .. option:: -march=<cpu>

   Specify that Clang should generate code for a specific processor family